nmsa/tma-framework-k/development/README.md

 cd mysql/
 sh build.sh
 ```
 Now, MySQL is ready to be executed inside of a Kubernetes pod.
-To do that execute the following script:
+To do that execute the following script in Kubernetes Master node:
 ```sh
 cd mysql/
 sh setup_database.sh